graphql-calculator/graphql-calculator/README.md

 # Features

-- data orchestration: mark field fetched value with @fetchSource,then you could acquire the fetchedValue by argument `dependencySources` in directives.
+- data orchestration: mark field fetched value with @fetchSource,then you could acquire the fetchedValue by argument `dependencySources` in directives;
 - script calculation: according script, filter list result, sort list field result；generate new field value by script with parent source and fetchSource;
 - control flow, `@skipBy` and `@includeBy`: the extended version of `@skip`和`@include`, skip/include field fetch by script with taking query variable as script argument;